 Hawthorne’s three-year tenure at the Salem Custom House was abruptly terminated when the Whig candidate Zachary Taylor won the presidential election of 1848.
 Because he was a Democrat Hawthorne lost his job – causing him deep bitterness.

-Seeking revenge, he wrote a preface to The Scarlet Letter that vented his anger, making personal attacks on officials in Salem that upset the community and people throughout the country – as seen in the third newspaper article reprinted below.
+Seeking revenge, he wrote a preface to The Scarlet Letter that vented his anger, making personal attacks on officials in Salem that upset the community and people throughout the country – as seen in the second newspaper article reprinted below.

 The following two newspaper articles are about the publication of The Scarlet Letter.
 The first article shows how well the story was received and liked – but the second article expresses extreme displeasure and disappointment at the personal attacks in Hawthorne’s preface.